aws-solutions/aws-waf-security-automations/README.md

 <a name="solution-overview"></a>
 # Solution Overview

-The AWS DevOps Monitoring Dashboard solution is a reference implementation that automatically deploys a set of AWS WAF (web application firewall) rules that filter common web-based attacks.
+The Security Automations for AWS WAF solution is a reference implementation that automatically deploys a set of AWS WAF (web application firewall) rules that filter common web-based attacks.
 Users can select from preconfigured protective features that define the rules included in an AWS WAF web access control list (web ACL).
 Once deployed, AWS WAF protects your Amazon CloudFront distributions or Application Load Balancers by inspecting web requests.

 You can use AWS WAF to create custom, application-specific rules that block attack patterns to ensure application availability, secure resources, and prevent excessive resource consumption.

 This solution can be easily installed in your AWS accounts via launching the provided AWS CloudFormation template.

-For a detailed solution implementation guide, refer to Solution Landing Page [AWS WAF Security Automations](https://aws.amazon.com/solutions/implementations/aws-waf-security-automations)
+For a detailed solution implementation guide, refer to Solution Landing Page [Security Automations for AWS WAF](https://aws.amazon.com/solutions/implementations/aws-waf-security-automations)

 <a name="architecture-diagram"></a>
 # Architecture Diagram